Configuration file

 options_list.unselected_margin_style =

-# Define a lib
+# Define a library for papers

 [papers]